2024–25 Wrexham A.F.C. season

-The 2024–25 season was the 160th season in the history of Wrexham Association Football Club and began with the 5,000th recorded league match for the club.
-This was their first season back in League One since the 2004–05 season, following successive promotions from the National League two years earlier and League Two the previous season.
+The 2024–25 season was the 160th season in the history of Wrexham Association Football Club, and began with the five thousandth recorded league match for the club.
+This was their first season back in League One since 2004–05, following successive promotions from the National League two years earlier and League Two the previous season.
 In addition to the league, they competed in the FA Cup, EFL Cup and advanced to the semi-finals of the EFL Trophy.

 On 26 April 2025, Wrexham beat Charlton Athletic 3–0 at home to seal 2nd place in the league and promotion to the EFL Championship, making Wrexham the first team in the history of English football to be promoted in three consecutive years within the top five divisions and marked their return to the 2nd tier for the first time since the 1981–82 season.

 The season was chronicled in the fourth season of the documentary series Welcome to Wrexham.